Tr-reny/Tr-reny/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Swivt Technologies
+- 🔭 I’m currently working on Android, Technologies
 - 🌱 I’m currently learning Flutter & VueJS
 - 💬 Ask me about [here](https://github.com/Tr-reny/Tr-reny/issues)